epalo/MCbuilder/documentation/report.md

 ## Introduction

-Due to the importance of knowing the structure of protein-protein interactions (PPIs) in the cell, the goal of this project is to perform an algorithm to model a protein macro-complex from individual pairs of interactions using Bioinformatics resources.
+Due to the importance of knowing the structure of Protein-Protein Interactions (PPIs) in the cell, the goal of this project is to perform an algorithm to model a protein macro-complex from individual pairs of interactions using Bioinformatics resources.

 ## Background and Scientific Explanation